indietyp/git-102/src/01-commands/00-investigate.md

 Common options for `git diff` are:

-* `--cached` - Show the difference between the working directory and the staging area.
+* `--cached` or `--staged` - Show the difference between the working directory and the staging area.
-* `--staged` - Show the difference between the staging area and the repository.
 * `--word-diff` - Show the difference word by word instead of line by line.
 * `--color-words` - Show the difference word by word with colors.